edofrederix/briscola/doc/chapters/3_mesh.md

 decomposition vector, summed over all bricks.

-For a more complicated example, have a look at the unstructured pipe flow mesh in `cases/briscolaColocated/pipeFlow`.
+For a more complicated example, have a look at the unstructured pipe flow mesh in `cases/briscolaColocated/pipeFlow` or `cases/briscolaColocated/flowOverCylinder`.
 The `briscolaMeshDict` file can be generated with the `prep.sh` script, i.e.,
 ```
 ./prep.sh